ontox-project/Llemy/README.md

 - Natural language question answering
 - Integration with MINERVA API for structured map data
 - User interface for selecting a MINERVA project to query.
-- Optional web research using OpenAI for broader context
 - Chat-based Streamlit interface with example questions
-- Response time tracking
 - Error handling with automatic retries
 - Detailed API call status and raw Minerva data displayed for transparency.
+- Optional logging of feedback on answers

 ## Requirements

 - Python 3.10 or higher
-- API keys for:
-  - MINERVA API (via MINERVA_TOKEN in .env) (optional, for now with public projects)
-  - OpenAI API (for the synthesis agent)
+- API key for OpenAI API (for the synthesis agent)

 ## Installation